RDFLib/rdflib-hdt/docs/source/hdtdocument.rst

 Searching for triples
 ^^^^^^^^^^^^^^^^^^^^^^

-You can search for all RDF triples in the HDT file matching a triple pattern using `search`.
+You can search for all RDF triples in the HDT file matching a triple pattern using :py:meth:`rdflib_hdt.HDTDocument.search`.
 It returns a 2-element tuple, with an *iterator* over the matching RDF triples and the estimated triple pattern *cardinality*.

 .. code-block:: python